A Detailed One Month Budget in Austria For Travelers

 This section isn’t Austria-specific, but it is important to make note of the other monthly expenses you may have that will eat a chunk of your budget.
 This includes Health Insurance, Renter’s Insurance, a Mobile Phone plan, and various subscriptions for music, apps, and a VPN.

-For our cell phone,ย we purchased an eSIM for Austria, which is great for saving money while traveling and managing your data from your phone!
-We purchased 10GB of data for โ‚ฌ24 a month.
-Check out what we did for a Phone Plan in Austria, and get discounts!
+For our cell phone, we purchased an eSIM for Austria, which is great for saving money while traveling and managing your data from your phone!
+We purchased 10GB of data for €24 a month.
+Check out what we did for international phone plans abroad, and get discounts!

-Finally, some of the subscriptions I have total up to about โ‚ฌ24 a month, which includes my DuoLingo Super, YouTube Music, Hosting platform for this website, and most importantly a VPN.
+Finally, some of the subscriptions I have total up to about €24 a month, which includes Lightroom, YouTube Music, a hosting platform for this website, and most importantly a VPN.
 If you are traveling and have any intention of using your computer or phone for personal things, I highly suggest using a VPN to protect your online information!

 Life Expenses